 On Feb.
 16, 2021, however, Disney dropped the first official poster for the film, a black-and-white close-up image of Stone's edgy take on De Vil.
-Unlike the 2020 remake of Mulan and Pixar's Soul, which suffered delays due to the COVID-19 pandemic, the company confirmed that Cruella's May 28, 2021 release is still on — though it's unclear if the film will be released in theaters.
+Unlike the 2020 remake of Mulan and Pixar's Soul, which suffered delays due to the COVID-19 pandemic, the company confirmed that Cruella's May 28, 2021 release is still on.
 Following the release of the film's trailer on Feb.
 17, here's everything you need to know about Disney's Cruella.

 What Is Cruella About?

 At the 2019 D23 Expo, Disney unveiled a clip of Stone explaining the film's plot.
 "It's 1970s, set in London — can you get out of my eyeliner, please?" teased the actor.
 "It's punk rock.
 A great cast."
 After a Dalmatian is seen barking, Stone turns to the camera and says, "I can't work like this.
 I'm going back to my trailer."
 She spoke to Entertainment Tonight about the film a few months prior to the expo, saying, "It's pretty trippy.
 It's wild," noting that she often thought to herself on set, "'This is bananas.'"

 Stone detailed further that she's looking to the original 1961 animated classic One Hundred And One Dalmatians as well as the 1996 live-action remake, 101 Dalmations, starring Glenn Close.
 "I think she's obviously the GOAT," the actor said of Close, "but I also have just loved the cartoon for a really long time."
 Stone also noted, "This comes before [Close's] story.
 This leads to her to where she becomes true greatness."